sowchan/215-repos/README.md

 ## This is the home folder for all my projects.

-This is the URL for homework 2:https://sowchan.github.io/215-repos/travelfy-hero/
+This is the URL for homework 2 and 3:https://sowchan.github.io/215-repos/travelfy-hero/